jufgutierrezgo/python-vlc-rm/README.rst

 The VLC system is composed by three elements: the LED-based transmitter, the photodetector, and the indoor environment (empty rectangular room).
 To defined the LED-based transmitter is used the transmitter-module.
-The module must be imported and creating a transmitter-type object:
+The module must be imported and creating a transmitter-type object as follows:

 .. code-block:: python

     # Import Transmitter
     from vlc_rm.transmitter import Transmitter

+    # Create a transmitter-type object
     transmitter = Transmitter(
             "Led1",
             position=[2.5, 2.5, 3],